hicham-labeni/short-horizon-return-prediction/README.md

-# Exploratory Study of Short-Horizon Return Prediction
+# Baseline Study of Short-Horizon Equity Return Forecasting

-Exploratory quantitative study of short-horizon equity return prediction using lagged-return features and linear regression models.
+Exploratory quantitative study of short-horizon equity return dynamics using lagged-return features and linear baseline models.

 The objective of this project is methodological rather than performance-driven.
-The analysis focuses on evaluating whether simple lag-based features contain weak predictive information under chronological validation settings.
+The analysis focuses on evaluating whether simple lag-based features contain weak but persistent statistical structure under chronological validation settings.

 ---